fraulueneburg/fraulueneburg/README.md

 ## Hi there.
 I’m Wiebke, a Full Stack Web Developer and UI/UX designer 👋

 The web has amazed ever since I typed my first lines of HTML on my family’s 1024×768 computer screen in the 90s.
-Having been in the industry for 15+ years now, the excitement hasn’t stopped.
+Now, after 15+ years in the industry, the excitement hasn’t stopped.
 While I am primarily focusing on Development work right now (MERN, React, etc.), UI/UX remains close to my heart.

 Usability is a top priority for me and I am also strongly advocating for (and keep learning about) web accessibility.